seanshen-acuni/NYCU/BFS/README.md

 - `input.txt`: contains 20 mazes, each of size 17×17 with integers.

 ### Output
-- `110612008_output.txt`: step count and path for each maze pattern.
+- `output.txt`: step count and path for each maze pattern.

 Example:
 pattern 1